YichengShen/cryptocurrency-project/telog/README.md

 # Tamper-evident Log

 ## Design
+A tamper evident log consists of a head of type hash pointer.

 A block consists of a hash pointer field and a data field.

 A hash pointer consists of a pointer to the previous block and a hash digest of the previous block.